 Branding – Your website should incorporate your brand and look like your other corporate marketing.

-Works on all Devices - Your website needs to be responsive which means it will render on all devices.
+Works on all Devices - Your website needs to be responsive, which means it will render on all devices.
 More and more visitors are searching with tablets and smartphones.

-Navigational Ease– The content on your website needs to be easy to find and navigate.
+Navigational Ease– Your website's content must be easy to find and navigate.
 Otherwise, the content will not be read.
-Responsive sites tend to scroll to conform to mobile devices, so make sure your visitors do not have to navigate too far to find content.
+Responsive sites conform to mobile devices, so ensure your visitors do not have to navigate too far to find content.

 Be Serious About Investing – If a professional is going to develop your website in a CMS that is responsive and is optimized, you are not going to pay $500.00.
 If you are a business and need a site that is more than 5 pages – expect to spend around $2000.00 for a professionally developed site for your business.
 Ecommerce will cost you much more, but this is your business at this point.

 Now I Have a Website, Now What?